-Join the ACC Big Day of Giving Telethon on YouTube and Facebook on May 4, 2023, from 12 to 8 PM.
+ACC's Big Day of Giving Telethon is on May 3 and 4, 2023, from 4 to 8 PM.
 Enjoy live entertainment and storytelling from the ACC Community.
 Join the live stream at accsv.org/bdog2023.

 ACC Senior Services was established in 1972 to provide programs for underserved older adults in our community.
 Through the years, our vision evolved to create an array of services that help older adults sustain their independence and lifestyles.
 ACC opened a community senior center in 2002, offering a Lifelong Learning and Wellness Program.
 Each week we hold 50-75 class sessions, club meetings, and workshops.
 More than 1,200 individuals participate in our computer, tai chi, yoga, line dancing, fitness, arts & crafts, and other classes and workshops annually.
 The workshops (most are free of charge) are presented by collaborating agencies: the Alzheimer's Association, Yolo Hospice, Legal Services of Northern California, etc. on topics important to seniors and community members.
 Our ACC Rides Transportation Services (2003) provides 4,000 rides monthly for seniors in 13 zip code areas in Sacramento, some towns in the Delta region and to and from parts of Laguna/Elk Grove.
 Our Utilities Education & Advocacy Program helps people understand their phone and PG&E bills; we also advocate for reimbursements and changed services for clients.